Mission & Touchstones

 Eastside Catholic School will:

-- Guide students by using the teachings of the Catholic Church and loving example of Jesus Christ.
+- Guide students by using the teachings of the Catholic Church and the loving example of Jesus Christ.

 - Cultivate true leaders who positively influence others through their example.